 Species & Viruses

-Species and Virus refers to taxonomies of organisms and viruses.
-Note: this will change to "Taxonomy" in a future version of the API.
+Species and Viruses refers to taxonomies of organisms and viruses.